Administrative Data Sources

 4. Summary

 National statistical offices and ocean accounting agencies should develop systematic programmes to identify, access, and integrate administrative data sources, working collaboratively with regulatory authorities to improve data quality and expand coverage over time.
-The compilation workflow presented in Section 3.4 and the worked example in Section 3.5 provide practical guidance for transforming administrative records into account-ready data, while Section 3.7 demonstrates the multiple account uses that administrative data support.
+The compilation workflow presented in Section 3.4 and the worked example in Section 3.5 provide practical guidance for transforming administrative records into account-ready data—including the physical-to-monetary extension—while Section 3.7 demonstrates the multiple account uses that administrative data support and provides a minimum-fields template for the source register that anchors inter-agency data governance.

 Administrative data represent a foundation for ocean accounting, particularly in countries where statistical capacity is limited and survey programmes are costly.
 By building strong partnerships with fisheries authorities, maritime agencies, customs administrations, and other custodians of administrative data, statistical offices can compile comprehensive Ocean Accounts that support evidence-based ocean management and contribute to SDG 14 monitoring and reporting.